 What is the ideal fertilizer ratio for Bermuda grass?

 The ideal fertilizer ratio for Bermuda grass is one with plenty of nitrogen, some potassium, and little to no phosphorus.
 This blend of nutrients, called the NPK ratio, helps your Bermuda grass look its best.
-To determine the grass type in your lawn, you can follow the guide on how to identify popular lawn grass species.

 When is the best time to fertilize Bermuda grass?